 Many individuals with HIV infection have a condition that prevents them from being able to work.
 If their impairment(s) meet the duration requirement, they may be found disabled.
 On the other hand, individuals with HIV infection who are asymptomatic, or who have less severe HIV manifestations, may be found not disabled.
 Therefore, Social Security evaluates each case on an individual basis and relies on the signs, symptoms, laboratory findings, and other information unique to that person’s case in order to make a decision.

 Graves disease is an autoimmune disorder that typically leads to hyperthyroidism or overactivity of the thyroid gland.
-It is caused by an abnormal immune system response that causes the thyroid gland to produce too much thyroid hormones.
+It is caused by an abnormal immune system response that causes the thyroid gland to produce too many thyroid hormones.
 Graves disease is most common in women over age 20.
 However, the disorder may occur at any age and may affect men as well.